AB Foods says on track, keeps cautious outlook

-LONDON Primark-owner Associated British Foods (ABF.L) said trading in the first two months of its financial year was in line with its expectations on Friday as it forecast sales and profits growth for its full year.
+LONDON Dec 9 Primark-owner Associated British Foods said trading in the first two months of its financial year was in line with its expectations on Friday as it forecast sales and profits growth for its full year.

 The London-based group, which sells Silver Spoon sugar and Twining tea as well as running discount fashion chain Primark said the outlook for economic growth in developed economies around the world is subdued and will remain so in the medium term.